 '''

-olsoidsync --dbconnectstring sales_srvr:1521:ora101 --dbuser lbacsys --dbuserpassword lbacsys -c --b "ou=Americas,o=ExampleCorp,c=US" -h yippee -D cn=policycreator -w bind_password
+olsoidsync --dbconnectstring sales_srvr:1521:ora101 --dbuser lbacsys -c -b "ou=Americas,o=ExampleCorp,c=US" -h sales_srvr -D cn=policycreator Enter Database password: database_user_password Enter bind password: bind password

 '''

 You must provide the database TNS name, the database user name, the database user's password, the administrative context (if any), the Oracle Internet Directory host name, the bind DN and bind password, and optionally the Oracle Internet Directory port number.
-The c and r parameters are optional. c drops all the existing policies in the database and refreshes it with policy information from Oracle Internet Directory, and r drops all the policy metadata (without dropping the policies themselves) and refreshes the policies with new metadata from Oracle Internet Directory.
+The $\mathfrak c$ and $\mathfrak r$ parameters are optional. $\mathfrak c$ drops all the existing policies in the database and refreshes it with policy information from Oracle Internet Directory, and $\mathfrak r$ drops all the policy metadata (without dropping the policies themselves) and refreshes the policies with new metadata from Oracle Internet Directory.

-olsoidsync Command Reference The olsoidsync command pulls policy information from Oracle Internet Directory and populates the information in the database (bootstrapping).
+- Oracle Directory Integration and Provisioning (DIP) Provisioning Profiles The DIP server synchronizes policy changes in the directory with the connected databases, using a separate DIP provisioning profile created for each database. - olsoidsync Command Reference The olsoidsync command pulls policy information from Oracle Internet Directory and populates the information in the database (bootstrapping).